NSIS-Dev/Documentation/Reference/LangString.md

 Notes:

 * Unlike defines that use curly braces - {}, language strings use parenthesis - ().
-* If you change the language in the .onInit function, note that language strings in .onInit will still use the detected language based on the user's default Windows language, because the language is initialized after .onInit.
+* If you change the language in the .onInit function, note that language strings in [`.onInit][1] will still use the detected language based on the user's default Windows language, because the language is initialized after .onInit.
 * Always set language strings for every language in your script.
-* If you set the language ID to 0 the last used language by `LangString` or [`LoadLanguageFile`][1] will be used.
+* If you set the language ID to 0 the last used language by `LangString` or [`LoadLanguageFile`][2] will be used.

 ## Parameters: